GoodFaithParadigm8/constitution/index.md

 	- Each member of the Board of Directors will keep an accurate accounting of duties and records of yearly activities.
 These records will be forwarded to the incoming Board of Directors successor in an orderly fashion at the July Board of Directors meeting.
 It shall be the responsibility of the outgoing President and the incoming President to oversee these transmissions.
 ### SECTION 4.2
 - Assets
-	- An accurate inventory of all physical assets (except society funds) and their loca-tion will be kept in duplicate.
-One copy to be retained with the Treasurer records and one copy to be retained with the Recording Secretary records.
+	- An accurate inventory of all physical assets (except society funds) and their location will be kept in duplicate.
+One copy to be retained with the Treasurer records and one copy to be retained with the Secretary records.
 This inventory will be reviewed at least once annually at the July Board of Directors meeting and verified.
 It shall be the duty of the current President to delegate the locations of these properties with the approval of the Board of Directors.

 ## ARTICLE 5
 ### SECTION 5.1
 - Meetings
-	- The society shall hold regular meetings once a month at a time and place desig-nated by the Executive Board.
+	- The society shall hold regular meetings once a month at a time and place designated by the Executive Board.
 The Executive Board shall meet at their discretion.
-The Board of Directors shall meet at least once a month at a time and place desig-nated by the Board of Directors.
+The Board of Directors shall meet at least once a month at a time and place designated by the Board of Directors.

 ## ARTICLE 6
 ### SECTION 6.1
 - Publication
-	- The [SOCIETY INITIALS] shall have the authority to publish a journal which shall be known as Cichlid Chatter.
+	- The GFP shall have the authority to publish a journal which shall be known as Holy Faith.
 It shall be distributed to all society members, exchange clubs, and non-member donors.

 ## ARTICLE 7
 ### SECTION 7.1
 - Logo
-	- The [SOCIETY INITIALS] shall have the authority to establish a club logo.
+	- GFP shall have the authority to establish a club logo.

 ## ARTICLE 8
 ### SECTION 8.1